What is 1.05894 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 105894 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 105894 are: 1 2 3 6 9 18 27 37 53 54 74 106 111 159 222 318 333 477 666 954 999 1431 1961 1998 2862 3922 5883 11766 17649 35298 52947 105894